marigold-dev/checker-ligo/README.md

 ## Compilation and deployment

 The compilation script has been simplified and now only uses Python.
 You should be able to compile the project using `checker_tools.client.compilation.compile_everything(path)`.
-If not, I apologize.

-Please refer to the demo notebook for more detailed instructions (coming soon).
+Please refer to the tutorial notebooks for more detailed instructions.